10-3-pursuit/project-solo-full-stack-portfolio/README.md

 # Full Stack Store App

+This application should adhere to the guidelines and rubric presented in the [Full Stack Personal Portfolio Project](https://github.com/pursuit-curriculum/project-full-stack-portfolio)

+This readme is an example of how one could implement all the features required for the project when the theme is an online store.

-You will be building a store filled with products!
+The store will filled with products.
 Choose any theme you want:

 - Soup
 - Collectable rubber bands
 - $1000 Store (no items worth less than $1000)

-Or anything else you want
+Or anything else you want.

 ## Overview